Amremad719/IR-Remote-Mapper/README.md

 ## Usage

-1. Place the IR blaster infront of the target device.
+1. Modify the code slightly to print the received signal.
-1. Point the remote control towards the IR sensor.
+2. Point the remote control towards the IR sensor.
-2. Press a button on the old remote control to capture the signal.
+3. Press a button on the old remote control to capture the signal.
-3. Open the Arduino Serial Monitor to view the captured signal.
+4. Open the Arduino Serial Monitor to view the captured signal and save it.
-4. Modify the code to map the captured signal to the equivalent target device command.
+5. Modify the code to map the captured signal to the equivalent target device command.
-5. Upload the modified code to the Arduino board.
+6. Upload the modified code to the Arduino board.
-6. Place the IR blaster in front of the target device and ENJOY!.
+7. Place the IR blaster in front of the target device and ENJOY!

 ## Contributing